cyverse-archive/Infosquito/INSTALL.md

 The goal here is to verify that the file is indexed and that the permissions reported in the index are the same as the permissions reported by `ils`.
 In this case, the permissions do, in fact, match.
 It's important to ensure that the permissons haven't changed since the file was indexed.
-When the iRODS rule to submit tasks to Beanstalk is installed, it will no longer be necessary to re-index the entire data store every few days.

 Verifying that a file was indexed correctly is similar.
 First, check list the file along with its permissions using `ils`: